PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional-Reactive-Programming.md

 This is a work in progress: this article is unfinished and will be updated.
 </aside>

-In his seminal article [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), Andre Staltz wrote the 'mantra': "Everything is a stream".
+In his seminal article [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), André Staltz wrote the 'mantra': "Everything is a stream".
 It looks like a golden hammer seeing the world as nails to hit...
 I prefer the less slogan-like "Everything can be seen as a stream", or perhaps even more accurately, "Everything can be put in a stream".
 After all, a stream is just a sequential collection (succession) of items disposed along a time axis, ie. with a timestamp.
 It can be applied in the real world, from trains coming to a station to persons at a <guichet>.
 Even the only time one person went to a concert can be seen as a stream... with only one item.